 Compare Funeral Insurance in Spain — Decesos Quotes for Expats

-The English-language guide to comparing funeral insurance (decesos) in Spain in 2026 — Generali Decesos vs Mapfre vs Santalucía vs Ocaso vs Mémora, level vs natural premium, repatriation cover for British and Irish expats, and how to get an English-language quote with no medical questions.
+The English-language guide to funeral insurance in Spain in 2026 — how the main funeral plans in Spain compare side by side: Generali Decesos vs Mapfre vs Santalucía vs Ocaso vs Mémora, level vs natural premium, repatriation cover for British and Irish expats, and how to get a funeral cover quote in English with no medical questions.

 Get a Free Funeral Insurance Quote →